openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "The openSUSE Conference went really well last week.
-There was an amazing range of material and the audience™s participation in every talk I attended showed that the openSUSE project has moved past the show-and-tell presentations of a company and its customers to a community using the event to share knowledge between its members and develop.
+There was an amazing range of material and the audienceâ€™s participation in every talk I attended showed that the openSUSE project has moved past the show-and-tell presentations of a company and its customers to a community using the event to share knowledge between its members and develop.
 As part of the openSUSE Boosters team, I was in it up to my neck.
-On Wednesday I started with a talk on image building for application authors which was well attended but I think I should tweak towards users™ needs as there weren™t many app authors present.
-I gave a talk about the upcoming KDE features that will be in openSUSE 11.4 on Thursday, because openSUSE 11.3 had KDE 4.4 but due to the 3 month difference in both projects™ release cycles, openSUSE 11.4 will have the KDE 4.6 releases of platform, workspaces and apps.
-That equals a lot of changes, so I summarized them for people who don™t read Planet KDE as avidly as I do.
+On Wednesday I started with a talk on image building for application authors which was well attended but I think I should tweak towards usersâ€™ needs as there werenâ€™t many app authors present.
+I gave a talk about the upcoming KDE features that will be in openSUSE 11.4 on Thursday, because openSUSE 11.3 had KDE 4.4 but due to the 3 month difference in both projectsâ€™ release cycles, openSUSE 11.4 will have the KDE 4.6 releases of platform, workspaces and apps.
+That equals a lot of changes, so I summarized them for people who donâ€™t read Planet KDE as avidly as I do.
 The Lizard Lounge event in the SUSE building on Thursday night gave everyone a chance to catch their breath drinking limited edition Old Toad SUSE beer. (...)"